MoserMichael/my-notes/dev-gotchas.md

 actually this would be some interview question: 'how would you deal with a caching client library used in a multi pod deployment of a service, describe the problem scenario and solution', as there is more then one way to solve this problem.

 - One could cancel caching of the client.
+- in the case of Okta: one could rewrite the code to use the REST api - this doesn't come with its own client side caching.
 - One could use a special router to route all requests to change any specific entity to the same service instance
 - one could write such a routing logic as part of the service, and delegate work with the caching client to a third service, based on this logic.
 - etc. (probably a few other approaches as well).